Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 N.B.
 The `timeUpdate` listener must be turned off before the component unmounts, otherwise multiple handlers will run simultaneously after each re-mounting.

-Create a `useEffect` hook to turn off the `timeUpdate` event listener when the component unmounts:
+Create a `useEffect` hook to turn off the `timeUpdate` event listener before the component unmounts:

 ```javascript
 useEffect(() => {